How to get touch with us over the festive period

 How Are Debts Treated on Divorce?

 If loans are considered to be ‘hard’ debts they will form part of the overall picture, whereas if the loan is considered ‘soft’ it may be left out.
-The Court considers the realistic expectation of repayment and reality of enforcement as to whether a loan is hard or soft.
+The Court considers the realistic expectation of repayment and the reality of enforcement as to whether a loan is hard or soft.

-The distinction between hard and soft debts are crucial when it comes to assessing an individual's financial situation.
+The distinction between hard and soft debts is crucial when it comes to assessing an individual's financial situation.
 Hard debts, such as credit card liabilities and formal loans, are easily identifiable and are taken into account when determining the overall debt burden.
 These debts are backed by legal agreements and have clear repayment terms.

 On the other hand, soft debts are more informal in nature.
 They often involve loans provided by family members or friends, where there may not be a written agreement or a paper trail.
 These debts can be tricky to evaluate as they lack the same level of documentation and enforceability as hard debts.